 2016.
+Feature story in Rhythms Magazine.
 "Humming of the Axis" new album was released on the 27th Feb.
-The album launch in Cairns, Qld Australia was jam packed with people all out to support not only the album and new video (see page videos), but also the announcement of a fundraiser for a Tour Bus.
-To support the tour bus fundraiser please visit www.gofundme.com/jj-tour-bus to help make the dream a reality.
-With bigger plans of Touring Australia in 2017, he is preparing the next interstate tour for later this year.
+The album launch in Cairns, Qld Australia was jam packed with people all out to support not only the album and new video "Cracks in the Concrete" (see page videos), but also the announcement of a fundraiser for a Tour Bus.
+Prior to Touring he featured on TEDX JCU with an inspiring topic of "I define my success".
+An insight into finding fullfilment in all task's related to ones passion, which can be seen here.

 2014. was another very busy year on the road touring the East Coast of Australia with the show "Find Me Finding You" from Cairns to Tasmania.
 The entire trip summed up by 13500km in a land cruiser was an epic journey marked as the most successful solo tour to date for Jeremiah.
 Demos for the forth coming album "Humming of the Axis" was honed in this time.
 Looking to be released in Early 2016.

 2013.
 Jeremiah Johnson who screened "Koyaanisqatsi" with his new soundtrack/ score.
 Screened in the Cairns Arts Qld building Coca on Abbott St, the score was like nothing he had produced before.
 Consisting of pre- recorded electronic instruments, samples, synth and drums machines.

 This followed a full band show in the Cairns Botanic Gardens main stage as part of the Carnival on Collins festival; followed by good friends "Kamerunga".

 His explosive support show for Jeff Martin (The Tea Party) at The Tanks Arts Centre was something special after Jeff offered him to use his new series of Matton Messiah guitars.